 Not only is this unhealthy, it’s unbiblical.
 The Bible is clear in Romans 13, the governing leaders are ordained by God.
 Sometimes that’s mysterious to us when we see abuse and scandal, but we must trust that our God remains in control at all times.
 The system of government itself is not the problem.
 Sin is the problem.
 Depravity is the issue.
 The human heart is deceitful and full of wickedness.
 God uses the power and sword of government to govern the people in such a way as to bring about peace in the midst of different races and a pluralistic religious population.

-A culture of anti-government or anti-police is not the answer to American racial division.
+A culture of anti-government or anti-police is not the answer to American ethnic division.
 Not only is this not the answer, such a rebellious attitude dishonors the victims of systemic racism and it dishonors the God who established the government system from the beginning.
 As Christians, we must be champions of societal unity.
 As we look outside of the church, this type of societal unity comes through a solid governmental system that operates according to laws and seeks to care for the wellbeing of the citizens.
 We must not teach our children that the “system” is the problem.
 We must not perpetuate a culture of entitlement that leads our children to burn cars and buildings if we think that our message isn’t being heard.
 An attitude of rebellion and lawbreaking will never deal with the real issues that drive racial division.

 The Gospel is the Answer

 Just because you’re born white and considered “privileged” doesn’t make you a racist.
 Just because you’re born black and you live in poverty doesn’t make you immune to racism.
 The fact is, racism exists on both sides of the fence.
-The racial problem is rooted in the heart and is caused by the appetite of our depraved human nature.
+The ethnic problem is rooted in the heart and is caused by the appetite of our depraved human nature.
 Adam sinned in the Garden of Eden and he wasn’t white, but he was certainly privileged.
 Due to the sinful choices of Adam and Eve, sin entered the world and humanity has been suffering ever since that day in human history (Romans 5:12).
 All problems from fatherlessness, drugs, alcoholism, divorce, homosexuality, and racism are rooted in the sinfulness of our human heart – not the color of our external skin.

 The problems of America will not be solved with political savvy, political correctness, or political tolerance.
-The problems we face in racially divided America are not simply due to the color differences of our skin.
+The problems we face in ethnically divided America are not simply due to the color differences of our skin.
 From Ferguson to Baltimore, we have problems that must be addressed.
 The right voting campaign from the ultra-conservative political leader will not save us.
 We can’t be looking for some political leader to fly in like Captain America and save the day.
 It’s not going to happen.
 I don’t mean to sound like I’m looking at the glass as half empty.
 However, I do want to communicate the truth, and the truth is – politics and political leaders are not the true answer.
 The Jews once looked at life through a political lens and they ended up crucifying the Messiah rather than following His leadership.

 The real answer is found in the gospel of Jesus Christ.
 As Jesus Christ changes us, we will view the world through a different lens.
 We will start to see that while there are real systemic problems for many black neighborhoods (poverty, high crime, violence, fatherlessness, etc) to overcome – the real issue is rooted in sin.
-We may look at what some label as the privileged community of white America and identify racial biases and inconsistencies.
+We may look at what some label as the privileged community of white America and identify ethnic biases and inconsistencies.
 However, Jesus Christ can wash away the sins of the poverty-stricken communities of America along with the racism of the privileged class.

-If the church of Jesus Christ in America desires to see genuine healing from these deep rooted racial divisions, it will take a firm commitment to Jesus Christ and the spreading of His gospel across the soil of America.
+If the church of Jesus Christ in America desires to see genuine healing from these deep rooted ethnic divisions, it will take a firm commitment to Jesus Christ and the spreading of His gospel across the soil of America.
 What would happen if we stopped using the church and the pulpit for political speeches and just preached the gospel?
 Following the donkeys and elephants around the country will not solve the issues.
-Attending Tea Party events will not bring about real racial healing.
+Attending Tea Party events will not bring about real ethnic healing.
 Saturating ourselves with rhetoric from talk radio or political commentators on the main stream news outlets will not bring about healing and unity.

 Genuine healing will come as people bow to Jesus Christ as Lord.
 As white people, black people, hispanic people, and the multiplicity of other races in America bow to Jesus Christ as Lord, we will experience real unity (Ephesians 2:11-22).
 This Christian worldview will change how we view government, police officers, and systemic inequality.
-Christ will govern our hearts, our lips, our voting practices, and how we deal with instances of inequality and racial division.
+Christ will govern our hearts, our lips, our voting practices, and how we deal with instances of inequality and ethnic division.
 In Christ, we learn to value marriage and we place a high priority upon being a parent to our children.
 Christ will help us value all life – no matter what color of skin the person has.
 We will come to the realization that “black lives matter” because all lives matter.

 In his famous I Have a Dream speech, Martin Luther King Jr. said: